 The reason given for the necessity of borrowing such ceremonies was that the local First Nations people had been so culturally disconnected from the land that it no longer spoke to their Elders, and therefore the relationship had to be renewed using proper protocol.
 Proper respect and procedure was necessary even if it meant having to borrow from those who had not experienced quite the same level of land dislocation.
 Owen spoke to one of the first lodgekeepers to bring the sweat lodge to the Maritimes and he acknowledged that they had learned the traditions elsewhere, himself originally from the Cree.
 Owen quotes the keeper as saying, “Now we don’t need to learn their songs—songs come through from the spirit world.”
 Another said they hoped that soon they would no longer need to borrow ceremonies because the land was starting to speak to their Elders.
 New songs were being created (and old ones re-learned) which would lead to a re-learning of the proper protocol according to their own tradition.
 This example illustrates the premise that connection to a specific land may be lost, but can be renewed by Indigenous people with the ability to do so.
 In theory, therefore, even peoples who have long lost such an intimate connection to the natural world, such as European immigrants to the Americas and some Native peoples that were particularly hard hit from the effects of colonialism, could become Indigenous again, or re-establish their Indigeneity, through renewing and maintaining the required relationship with the land.
 This would not, of course, mean they became Native to North America if they were not already, but that the intimate relatedness to the land that resulted in the development of beliefs and practices that are ‘born of the land,’ is more fundamental to Indigeneity than any particular racial ancestry.

-Personally, I do not see the difference, in principle, between the Mi’kmaq borrowing protocol to help reconnect with the land in a respectful Indigenous way, and a non-Indigenous person doing the same, if given the permissions and gifted the teachings from an Indigenous lineage.
+Personally, if Indigeneity IS a social paradigm rather than a racial one, I do not see the difference, in principle, between the Mi’kmaq borrowing protocol to help reconnect with the land in a respectful Indigenous way, and a non-Indigenous person doing the same, if given the permissions and gifted the teachings from an Indigenous lineage that was willing to share appropriate protocols.
 Anything else assumes Indigeneity, and the experiences that accompany it, is not a human experience, but a racial one, which is very problematic.
-Of course, for that sort of "cultural appropriation " to be appropriate it would have to include the commitment to reciprocal, respectful, responsible, relationships with the world that are inherent in Indigenous cultures.
-They would have to pay their dues, rather than expect to get the benefits without sacrifice.
-That is not easy for a Western, non-Indigenous person to understand, let alone accomplish.
+Of course, for that sort of "cultural appropriation " to be appropriate it must include the commitment to reciprocal, respectful, responsible, relationships with the natural world that are inherent in Indigenous cultures.
+They would have to pay their dues like Indigenous people did/do every day, rather than expect to get the benefits without sacrifice.
+If that commitment and sacrifice is not there, then it could, and has quite often, easily degrade into totally inappropriate cultural appropriation.
+The importance of that is not easy for a Western, non-Indigenous person to understand, let alone accomplish.
 But that discussion is for another paper.

 Both Shawn Wilson and Graham Harvey want to link Indigeneity to oppression and colonialism as a necessary part of its definition.
 Wilson argues that ‘Indigenous’ as a proper noun is being reclaimed by aboriginal people worldwide who have oppression and colonialism as a common identifying characteristic.
 Harvey suggests such a move is warranted because the history of colonialism is integral to the ongoing experience of Indigenous people.
 Shawn Wilson, Research Is Ceremony: Indigenous Research Methods (Halifax: Fernwood Publishing, 2008), 16., Graham Harvey, "Introduction," in Indigenous Religions: A Companion, ed.
 Graham Harvey (New York: Cassell, 2000), 12.
 Douglas Harper, in Online Etymology Dictionary (http://www.etymonline.com/index.php?term=indigenous accessed May 4, 2012).
 Ibid.
 Wilson, Research Is Ceremony: Indigenous Research Methods, 34.
 Willie Ermine, Raven Sinclair, and Bonnie Jeffery, "The Ethics of Research Involving Indigenous Peoples," (Saskatoon, Saskachewan: Indigenous Peoples' Health Research Centre, 2004), 5.
 James L. Cox, From Primitive to Indigenous: The Academic Study of Indigenous Religions, ed.
 Graham Harvey, et al., Vitality of Indigenous Religions (Aldershot, Hampshire: Ashgate Publishing Ltd., 2007).
 Ibid., 69.
 Ibid.
 Ibid., 71.
 Many of the Indigenous scholars used in this study discuss what it means to be Indigenous without necessarily offering a formal definition.
 These include Bastien:2007, Atleo:2004, Waters:2004, Goduka:2006.
 Nomalungelo Goduka, "Prologue," in Indigenous Peoples' Wisdom and Power: Affirming Our Knowledge through Narratives, ed.
 Julian E. Kunnie and Nomalungelo I. Goduka, Vitality of Indigenous Religions (Aldershot, Hampshire: Ashgate Publishing Ltd., 2006), xi.
 Ibid., x,xi.
 Gregory Cajete, Native Science: Natural Laws of Interdependence (Sante Fe: Clear Light Publishers, 2000), 306.
 Ibid., 187.
 Ibid., 207.
 Quoted by Jyotirmaya Tripathy, "Towards an Essential Native American Identity: A Theoretical Overview," The Canadian Journal of Native Studies 26, no. 2 (2006): 316.
 Radical in this sense refers to the pervasiveness of the relational outlook in all aspects of the lived Indigenous experience.
 This definition includes those who are currently identified as Indigenous, is fundamental enough to exist in a complementary fashion with additional characteristics in different contexts, yet is not based on race or limited to habitation of particular locations for any arbitrary time frame.
 Cajete, Native Science: Natural Laws of Interdependence, 187.
 Ibid.
 Ibid., 4.
 Cajete, Native Science: Natural Laws of Interdependence, 250.
 Joseph Epes Brown, The Spiritual Legacy of the American Indian: Commemorative Edition with Letters While Living with Black Elk, Cmv ed.
 (Bloomington Indiana: World Wisdom, 2007), 83.
 Ibid.
 Ibid.
 Suzanne Owen, The Appropriation of Native American Spirituality (London: Continuum, 2008), 113.
 Ibid., 127.
 Raymond A. Bucko, The Lakota Ritual of the Sweat Lodge: History and Contemporary Practice, Studies in the Anthropology of North American Indians (Lincoln: University of Nebraska Press, 1998), 252-53.
 Owen, The Appropriation of Native American Spirituality, 127.
 Ibid., 113.
 The disconnect with traditional ways was so severe in the case of the Indigenous Beothuk population, as was the genocidal violence that was endured, that they have become culturally extinct.
 Suzanne Owen, "Sources of Contemporary Mi'kmaq Spirituality" (Presented at the American Academy of Religion, Montreal November 7-10 2009).
 Owen spoke of these reasons during her presentation.
 Owen, The Appropriation of Native American Spirituality, 123.
 Owen quotes Joey Paul from July 4, 2003.
 Owen, "Sources of Contemporary Mi'kmaq Spirituality".